Sir Peter Lampl

 Martin Sullivan OBE

-Operating Partner of Lightyear Capital
+Operating Partner at Lightyear Capital

 Prior to joining Lightyear Capital in October 2014, Martin was Deputy Chairman of Willis Group Holdings plc and Chairman and Chief Executive Officer of Willis Global Solutions.